 If you look at Porter D, Barrill E, Oneacre K, May BD.
 The effects of duration and frequency of Achilles tendon stretching on dorsiflexion and outcome in painful heel syndrome: a randomized, blinded, control study.
 Foot Ankle Int 2002;23(7):619-624.

 You’ll find two protocols coming neck and neck:

-3 minute of stretching 3 x a day, or five sets, 20 seconds each, two times daily.
+3 minutes of stretching 3 x a day (ie hold the stretch for 3 minutes) , or five sets, 20 seconds each, two times daily.

 A big welcome to your Plantar Fascia.
 An unknown part of your foot, that, so it seems, you don’t have to worry about.